Hole by Hole

 The 16th – Par 4, The Footpath 403 yards

 Not much trouble on this hole for accomplished golfers.
-Bunkers to the right and a public footpath to the left punish hooks and slices however.
+Bunkers to the right and left of the fairway, in the landing zone and a public footpath to the left punish hooks and slices however.
 A bunker just short and to the right of the green needs careful planning for your shot on to the green.

 The 17th – Par 3, Just-a-Breeze 220 yards